-If not achieved in Learn to Swim Stage 3, swimmers should claim their Rainbow Distance 10m Award, while also attaining the Rainbow Stroke 5m Award in front crawl, backstroke, breaststroke, butterfly and the Preliminary Safety Skills Award.
+If not achieved in Learn to Swim Stage 3, swimmers should claim their Rainbow Distance 10m Award, while also attaining the Rainbow Stroke 5m Award in front crawl, backstroke, breaststroke and butterfly.

 My Learn to Swim App: Tilly the Turtle